AWS Direct Connect: A Deep Dive for the SAP-C02 Exam

 Scenario:

-TechCorp, a multinational technology company, is in the process of migrating its on-premises data center to AWS.
-The company requires a secure and reliable network connection between its corporate offices and AWS resources.
+TechCorp, a multinational technology company, is migrating its on-premises data center to AWS.
+The company needs a secure and reliable network connection between its corporate offices and AWS resources.
 TechCorp’s key requirements include:

-- Redundancy and Reliability: The solution must ensure continuous connectivity, even in the event of a failure.
+• Redundancy and Reliability: The solution must ensure continuous connectivity, even if a failure occurs.

 TechCorp plans to use AWS Direct Connect to establish a dedicated network connection to AWS.